digital-land/digital-land/content/guidance/pipeline/index.md

 ## 2. Convert

-If the collected resource is not a [UTF-8 encoded CSV](https://www.w3schools.com/charsets/ref_html_utf8.asp) then we’ll try to convert it into one.
+If the collected resource is not a [UTF-8 encoded](https://www.w3schools.com/charsets/ref_html_utf8.asp) CSV file, we’ll try to convert it into one.

 We can convert certain file types with varying degrees of confidence.
-For example, a Microsoft Excel file may be easy to convert into a CSV file,whereas we would not be able to convert PDF or image files.
+For example, a Microsoft Excel file may be easy to convert into a CSV file, whereas we would not be able to convert PDF or image files.

 ## 3. Normalise